spacetelescope/DRESSCode/docs/index.md

 DRESSCode has been written and tested on Linux and Mac, and relies on several tasks from the specialized <a href="https://heasarc.gsfc.nasa.gov/docs/software/heasoft/" target="_blank">HEASoft</a> software, provided by NASA.

-See the <a href="https://spacetelescope.github.io/DRESSCode/user_manual/install/" target="_blank">documentation</a> for specific installation instructions.
+See the [documentation](user_manual/install.md) for specific installation instructions.

 The minimum requirements are:

 - Python 3.6 or later
 - Current version of HEASoft (tested with 6.28)
-- <a href="https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/install.html" target="_blank">caldb: calibration tree</a>
+- <a href="https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/install.html" target="_blank">caldb</a>: calibration tree
 - <a href="http://tdc-www.harvard.edu/wcstools/" target="_blank">wcstools</a>: World Coordinate System utilities

 ### Docker